HypeHound/downpay-docs/docs/Intro to Downpay/Downpay Guide/customer-portal.md

 ---
 sidebar_position: 5
 slug: /customer-portal-setup
-title: Customer portal setup
+title: Customer portal
 ---

-## Non-login based customer portal
+## Setting up the non-login based customer portal

-Downpay allows customers to directly update the payment method on file for orders that have a Downpay purchase option.
+Downpay allows customers to directly manage orders that have a Downpay purchase option without needing to login with an account.
 To provide this feature, a script will need to be installed into the order status page.

 #### Steps